Dye Expectations

 Customer Service & Information Page

-Dyeing is a craft and a science.
-There will be a learning curve and many nuances that affect the outcome.
-Be advised - we do not guarantee the result you end up with will be exactly what you want.
-Dye lots vary.
+Want a specific color?
+Test first.
+Colors can vary from dye lot to dye lot because the colors used for mixing can vary.
 This applies to ALL dyes.
-If you are not sure about which dye to use after reading our descriptions, give us a call or send us a message!
+If you are not sure about which dye or color to choose, give us a call or send us a message!
 We are here to help!
 However, in the end, you should still test because many situations are unique.
 Keep in mind too that color is in the eye of the beholder - we do not offer color matching services, nor can we (or any dye seller) guarantee that the color you see on your monitor will be the color you get on your fabric.
 There is no guarantee that the same dye will be the same on all your fabrics.
 Different materials take dyes differently.
 Different dyeing methods can and do produce different results, even with the same color.
+The variables are numerous so testing is important.
 Questions?
 Please ask!
 We want to help!

-If you are just getting your feet wet (hopefully not with dye) and you feel a bit overwhelmed by the 160+ color choices we offer, or you are interested in mixing your own custom colors, then you might want to keep it simple and start with the "basics" - our 19 pure manufacturer's colors are made for mixing and easier to use when making gradation (ombre') effects or mixing your own custom colorways.
+If you are just getting your feet wet (hopefully not with dye) and you feel a bit overwhelmed by the 160+ color choices we offer, or you are interested in mixing your own custom colors, then you might want to keep it simple and start with the "basics" - our 19 pure manufacturer's colors are made for mixing and easier to use when making gradation (ombre') effects or mixing your own custom color palettes.

 Pure (single color) Fiber Reactive Dyes: